 The fair values of our Hilton Playa del Carmen All-Inclusive Resort and Hyatt Zilara Cancún reporting units in Mexico substantially exceeded their carrying values as of March 31, 2020 and as of July 1, 2020, our annual testing date.
 We did not identify any additional triggering events subsequent to the annual testing date for these reporting units.
-The fair value of our Panama Jack Resorts Cancún reporting unit did not exceed its carrying value by a substantial amount as of March 31, 2020 or July 1, 2020.
-We therefore performed an interim quantitative impairment analysis for the Panama Jack Resorts Cancún reporting unit as of September 30, 2020 and concluded that the goodwill was not impaired.
+The fair value of our Wyndham Alltra Cancún (formerly known as the Panama Jack Resorts Cancún) reporting unit did not exceed its carrying value by a substantial amount as of March 31, 2020 or July 1, 2020.
+We therefore performed an interim quantitative impairment analysis for the Wyndham Alltra Cancún reporting unit as of September 30, 2020 and concluded that the goodwill was not impaired.
 Due to the stronger recovery in the Mexico market, the fair value of this reporting unit exceeded its carrying value by a substantial amount as of September 30, 2020.
 We did not identify any additional triggering events subsequent to the September 30, 2020 interim testing date for this reporting unit.